Crypto lending has emerged as a part of the blockchain-based financial system, but is crypto lending safe?

 The yearly crypto lending volume exceeded 40 billion USD in 2019, The market is growing 25%-35% quarter to quarter.

-Following key questions are analyzed in this webinar:
+Following key questions are analyzed in this article:

 - What are the key segments of this market?